 Construction engineering managers are key players that bridge elements of design and management to help push construction projects over the finish line to their successful completion.
 Over the course of his or her career, a construction engineering manager is likely to work on and oversee a broad range of projects.
-These include the design of drainage and sewage systems, building construction, or even larger infrastructure projects like developing highways or railroads.
+This may include the design of drainage and sewage systems, building construction, or even larger infrastructure projects like developing highways or railroads.
 Others choose to focus on one particular type of construction and build a career around it.
 Some common specialties include:

 - Commercial business or housing construction

 - Electrical system design

-- Highway/Heavy (bridge building, airport design, water waste management systems, etc.)
+- Highway/heavy construction (bridge building, airport design, water waste management systems, etc.)

 In addition to on-site work, construction engineering managers are often called upon to use computers and construction management software to produce and analyze designs for their projects.
 They are responsible for assembling teams of qualified engineers who can ensure completion of a given project.
 Construction engineering managers also need to possess the right knowledge for controlling estimation and planning of associated costs for a project.